This is the

 The old historic center of town is in the large yellow

 circle.
 The large, red circle on the left

 encompasses the new Spanish settlement beyond what had

 always been considered "Naples".
-It is, today, the
+It is today the site of

 (Also see discussion in the entry on Domenico Fontana.)